Nadya Prasetyo: Architecture + Drafting Portfolio

 Architectural Assistant | March 2022 - October 2022 | Perth, WA

-• Documentation: Reviewed detailed design against client brief as well as planning and building legislations for a multi-residential project; issued design queries for clarification with client
+• Reviewed detailed design against client brief as well as planning and building regulations for a multi-residential project; issued design queries for clarification with clients using Microsoft Word and Excel

 SAZ DESIGN AND DRAFTING